 What analysts say:

-- Revenue forecasts: On average, analysts predict $174.8 million in revenue this quarter.
-That would represent a decline of 0.9% from the year-ago quarter.
+- Revenue forecasts: On average, analysts predict $132.7 million in revenue this quarter.
+That would represent a rise of 5.5% from the year-ago quarter.

-- Wall Street earnings expectations: The average analyst estimate is a loss of 26 cents per share.
-Estimates range from a loss of 38 cents to a loss of 18 cents.
+- Wall Street earnings expectations: The average analyst estimate is a loss of $0.82 per share.
+Estimates range from a loss of $0.97 to a loss of $0.65.

 What our community says:

-CAPS All Stars are solidly behind the stock with 91.8% giving it an "outperform" rating.
-The community at large backs the All Stars with 81.9% awarding it a rating of "outperform."
-Fools are keen on Texas Industries, though the message boards have been quiet lately with only 54 posts in the past 30 days.
+CAPS All-Stars are enthusiastically backing the stock, with 82.9% awarding it an outperform rating.
+The greater community is in line with the All-Stars, as 81.9% give it a rating of outperform.
 Texas Industries' bearish CAPS rating of one out of five stars falls short of the Fool community sentiment.

-Texas Industries' income has fallen year over year by an average of more than fourfold.
 The company's revenue has now risen for two straight quarters.
-The company raised its gross margin by 3.8 percentage points in the last quarter.
-Revenue rose 6.8% while cost of sales rose 3.1% to $135.2 million from a year earlier.
+The company's gross margin shrank by 6.4 percentage points in the last quarter.
+Revenue rose 5.4% while cost of sales rose 12.7% to $153.3 million from a year earlier.